by Arnie Schoenberg

 * Video on primate evolution:

-Linnaeus named this group of primates as the ones "before apes", and it happens to work well in an evolutionary framework, as they happen to be the most primitive.
-If you saw the first "Madagascar" movie, the primates there were all prosimians, and most of the world's prosimians are found on Madagascar.
-Madagascar is an island off the east coast of Africa.
+Linnaeus named this group of primates as the ones "before apes", and works well in an evolutionary framework, as they happen to be the most primitive.
+If you saw the first "Madagascar" movie, the primates there were all prosimians, and most of the world's prosimians are found on this island off the east coast of Africa.
 A variety of prosimian fossils are found all over Africa and Asia, but they were replaced by other primates most everywhere but Madagascar.

 * evolution of Lemurs

-Tarsiers used to be classified as prosimians, because they look and move like prosimians, but they turned out to be genetically more similar to monkeys and apes.
-So, scientists had to come up with a new division that was named after the differences in their noses.
+Tarsiers used to be classified as prosimians, because they look and move like prosimians (compare the galago above to the tarsier below), but Tarsiers turned out to be genetically more similar to monkeys and apes.
+So, scientists had to come up with a new division that was named after the differences in their noses (strepsirrhine versus haplorrhine; wet versus dry).

 read about Haplorhines